metaporia/muse-vim/README.md

 ### Other plugin managers

-I have not tested muse-vim with pathogen, or vim's new built-in package management system&mdash;however, the plugin's structure conforms to pathogen's specification, and *should* work with vanilla vim.
+I have not tested muse-vim with pathogen or vim's new built-in package management system&mdash;however, the plugin's structure conforms to pathogen's specification and *should* work with vanilla vim (N.B. that this is a baseless claim made intuitively to salve *my* qualms regarding compatibility; please let me know if you encounter difficulty).

 ## Usage